 The Interview Available Almost Everywhere

-The Interview is now available to stream on a range of different platforms, meaning everybody who wants to see it has no excuse not to do so.
+The Interview is now available to stream [No Longer Available] on a range of different platforms, meaning everybody who wants to see it has no excuse not to do so.
 That is, at least, in the U.S. and Canada, where it’s available on Google Play, YouTube, Xbox Video, and iTunes, with Apple being the latest company to add the movie.

 The satirical comedy starring James Franco and Seth Rogen was originally slated for a theatrical release on Christmas Day, but those plans were changed when theater chains pulled the film after a vague terror threat from unknown hackers.
 The movie then enjoyed a limited theatrical release, taking millions of dollars in revenue from online rentals.